Your Guide to UM Residence Halls

 Duniway Residence Hall

-Duniway has four floors total, two for male students and two for female students.
+Duniway has four floors total, and each floor is either male or female.
 Since Duniway and Elrod are connected, they share many facilities, including Elrod’s student lounges and main lobby area.
 Duniway offers traditional double rooms for students.

 Click Here for a Virtual Tour of a Duniway Hall Double Room